-Some beekeepers in the United States are reluctant to collect honeybee swarms for fear of collecting honeybees carrying Tracheal or Varroa mites, or picking up a swarm of feral bees perhaps in addition to being unfamiluar with the status or regulations of Africanized or hybrid honeybees.
+Some United States beekeepers are reluctant to collect honeybee swarms for fear of collecting honeybees carrying Tracheal or Varroa mites, or picking up a swarm of feral bees and perhaps being unfamiliar with the status or regulations of Africanized or hybrid honeybees.

-Recent dwindling honeybee population made popular around 2007, known as Colony Collapse Disorder (CCD), and the general environmental consciousness, the public as a whole is shifting to seeking live and non-toxic honeybee removal options when finding bees on their property.
-Adkins bee removal provides information for learning about and solving bee problems as well as a help-line for the US & Canada for removing and relocating bees from structures of: walls, attics, roofs, chimneys, as well as on shrubbery.
+Live Honeybee Removal Because of recent dwindling honeybee population made popular around 2007, known as Colony Collapse Disorder (CCD), and the general environmental consciousness, the public as a whole has shifted to seeking live and non-toxic honeybee removal options when finding bees on their property.
+Adkins bee removal provides information for learning about and solving bee problems as well as a help-line for the US & Canada for removing and relocating bees from structures of: walls, attics, roofs, chimneys, as well as non structurally, trees & shrubbery.

 CALIFORNIA: Los Angeles, Long Beach, San Diego, Orange, Riverside, San Bernardino, Ontario.
 San Jose, San Mateo, San Francisco, Oakland, and Sacramento.
 AZ: Reno, Tucson, Phoenix, Tempe, Mesa.
 TEXAS: Dallas, Fort Worth, (DFW), San Antonio, Austin, and Houston.
 Additional locations include Albuquerque NM, Atlanta GA, Baltimore, Boston, Buffalo, Denver and Colorado Springs, Charlotte, Chicago, Cincinnati, Cleveland, Columbus, Detroit, Indianapolis, Jacksonville, Kansas city, Lexington, Long Island, Louisville, Memphis, Miami, Milwaukee, Minneapolis, Nashville, New York NYC, New Jersey, New Orleans, Newark, Oklahoma City, Omaha, Orlando, Palm Beach, Philadelphia, Phoenix, Pittsburgh, Portland, Raleigh, Rhode Island, Santa Ana, Seattle, St. Louis, Tacoma, Tampa Bay, Trenton, Virginia Beach, and Washington DC.